vatsalp98/scrapper/readme.md

 ## Replacing the API key and Search Engine ID

-Get your API_KEY of a google cloud project from here
+1- Get your API_KEY of a google cloud project from here
 - [Google Cloud API Key](https://console.cloud.google.com/apis/credentials)
  - [Custom Google Search Engine ID](https://programmablesearchengine.google.com/controlpanel/all)

+2- Create a `.env` file following the template from `.env.example` and replace the credentials appropriately.

 ## Required Packages